-If the WAN interface is physically connected to the Internet before the management computer is physically connected to the LAN interface, DNS addresses for resolving URLs will be received from the ISP and then relayed in the DHCP lease sent to the management computer.
+If the WAN1 interface is connected to an ISP before the management computer is connected to the LAN1 interface, DNS addresses for resolving URIs will be received from the ISP and then relayed in the DHCP lease sent to a connecting management computer.

-If the management computer is connected first, it will get its IP assigned by the firewall with a DHCP lease that will not contain DNS addresses and the lease time will be 24 hours.
-Renewing the lease, for example though a management computer restart, may be necessary to get the DNS address once it is received on the WAN interface.
-A DNS address could also be entered into the management computer manually.
+If the management computer is connected first, it may get its IP assigned by the firewall with a DHCP lease that will not contain DNS addresses and the lease lifetime will be 24 hours.
+Renewing the lease, for example with a management computer restart, may be necessary to get DNS addresses after they are received on the WAN1 interface.
+Alternatively, DNS addresses could be entered into the management computer manually.